juice-shop/juice-shop/README.md

 ### Amazon EC2 Instance

 1. Setup an _Amazon Linux AMI_ instance
-2. Copy the script below into _User Data_:
+2. In _Step 3: Configure Instance Details_ unfold _Advanced Details_ and copy the script below into _User Data_
-3. Use a _Security Group_ that opens port 80
+3. In _Step 6: Configure Security Group_ add a _Rule_ that opens port 80 for HTTP
 4. Launch instance
 5. Browse to your instance's public DNS